Virginia Vintage photography

 Stereoviews ♦ Cartes de Visite ♦ Portraits

-The Old Dominion is a treasure trove for lovers of US History, beginning with the founding of Jamestown in 1607 and the British Colonial period, and extending through the American Revolutionary War and the US Civil War, to the modern times of the State of Virginia.
+The Old Dominion is a treasure trove for lovers of US history, beginning with the founding of Jamestown in 1607 and the British Colonial period, extending through the American Revolutionary War and the US Civil War, and finally ending in current modern times in the State of Virginia.

 This web site is